verbose/verb/docs/src/content/collections.md

+---
-# Collections
+title: Collections
+---

-> Collections are first-class citizens in Assemble, with three different collection types to choose from.
+> Collections are first-class citizens in {%= name %}, with three different collection types to choose from.
 This document describes each collection type and provides the information you need to start using them.

 - `create`
 - `collection`